SESjo/docker_doc/README.md

 ## Usage

-Just download the repository and explore the documentation (only [Compose](https://docs.docker.com/compose/compose-file/) files for the moment).
+Just download the repository and explore the documentation (only [Dockerfile](https://docs.docker.com/engine/reference/builder/) and [Compose](https://docs.docker.com/compose/compose-file/) files for the moment).

 ## Roadmap